Timex Ironman Sleek 150 Review Facts

 .
 The Sleek 150 provides real-time feedback that can easily be retrieved without the runner having to break their stride.

 The Ironman Sleek 150 provides the runner with three customizable workouts, each one with sixteen labelled intervals.
 Its 150-lap memory provides the runner with logs of each one to improve their performance

 While running, the Ironman Sleek 150 will play a distinct chime to indicate if the runner is ahead, on-track, or has fallen behind their set performance rate.
 This is to ensure that the runner remains aware of their performance while running without needing to stop and check the the watch to stay on-target.

 Timex has an excellent reputation as a watchmaker, and the accuracy of the Ironman Sleek 150 reflects their craftsmanship.
-Although this is is a bare-bones fitness watch
+Although this is is a bare-bones fitness tracker

 --really just a complicated version of a stopwatch--it is a highly accurate one, and when running against previously logged laps runners will appreciate how it compares against these set times and tracks their performance, letting them know if they are ahead or behind in pace.